cartoon nostalgia

 What can I say?
 This was based on the Peanuts comic strip.
 I don't remember it that well, but... it was alright, I guess.
 Maybe.
 (See also special presentations).

 Only really remember the title.
 Glad I'm not crazy to think it existed.
-I'd like to see it again someday, but I very much doubt there's any chance of that.
+I'd like to see it again someday, and since it's available on DVD, I'll probably get it someday.

 Ewoks